Azenhas do Mar village, cliff and beach

 How to get to Azenhas do Mar from Lisbon or Sintra

-You can also walk here – see this post for details of hikes in Sintra Cascais Natural Park
+You can also walk there from nearby beaches such as Praia das Maças or Praia Grande – see this article for details of hikes in Sintra Cascais Natural Park

-For greater flexibility to explore the surrounding area, natural park and other Sintra beaches, a car would be handy, especially if you plan to stay overnight – see my tips for renting a car in Portugal.
+For greater flexibility to explore the surrounding area, including certain Sintra monuments, Colares wineries, the natural park and its villages as well as other Sintra beaches, a car would be handy, especially if you plan to stay overnight in this area.

 If you’re relying on public transport, there are frequent trains from Lisbon to Sintra and several daily buses (fewer at weekends so plan ahead) to Azenhas.
 Take a train from Rossio station in Lisbon to Portela de Sintra (note that this is not Sintra old town).
 Opposite the train station, there is a bus terminal.
-Bus numbers 440 and 441 go to Azenhas do Mar (see timetables here) and take around 35 minutes.
+Buses to Azenhas do Mar take around 50 minutes.

 Accommodation in and around Azenhas do Mar

-If you’d rather stay overnight in a larger town or city, e.g. Sintra, Cascais or Lisbon, see my accommodation guides for the Lisbon area.
+If you’d rather stay overnight in a larger town or city, see my accommodation guides for Sintra, Cascais and Lisbon.

 Azulejo map of Colares, Sintra, Portugal